 Preparing a greyhound for adoption is what the foster care period is all about - getting the greyhound out and about in the real world and introducing it to different environments, people and animals.
 This will ensure it is ready for whatever circumstances it may ultimately encounter in its future home.
 The primary aim during the foster care period is for the greyhound to achieve its green collar – making it exempt from muzzling in South Australia.

 Foster carers are asked to complete a greyound bio form after a couple weeks of foster care.
 This form helps us to understand the nature and behaviours of the greyhound being fostered to enable the team to begin the process of matching the greyhound to an adoptive family even before the green collar has been achieved.
-Once sufficient information has been received, the Adoption Coordinator will begin matching your foster greyhound to an adoptive home.
+Once sufficient information has been received, the Foster and Adoption Officer will begin matching your foster greyhound to an adoptive home.